SAP-archive/logistics-business-network-gtt-samples/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/logistics-business-network-gtt-samples)](https://api.reuse.software/info/github.com/SAP-samples/logistics-business-network-gtt-samples)
 # Template Apps for SAP Logistics Business Network, Global Track and Trace Option
+## Announcement (2022.07.16)
+In this release, the following changes are made:
+* The valid from/to segment (1970/9999) is removed from all the Tracking ID functions.
+* The key specification "SOURCE_STOP_KEY" is enhanced.

 ## Announcement (2021.03.21)
 In this release, the following changes are made.
 For more information, refer to Read Me and What’s New in the relevant document folder.  </br>